 top of page

-In addition to Alaska Trail Stewards volunteer events each summer, Alaska Trails hires paid trail crews to decrease the backlog of necessary trail construction and maintenance projects in Southcentral Alaska.
-Trail crews work in coordination with the US Forest Service, Chugach State Park, the BLM, Matanuska-Susitna Borough, and Denali State Park to complete projects that improve our trail systems.
+In addition to Alaska Trail Stewards volunteer events each summer, Alaska Trails hires professional trail crews to decrease the backlog of necessary trail construction and maintenance projects in Southcentral Alaska.
+Trail crews work in coordination with municipalities, the US Forest Service, Chugach State Park, the BLM, Matanuska-Susitna Borough, Hatcher Pass State Park, and Denali State Park to complete projects that improve our trail systems.

 Meet the Crew